-- YUUI HAHHE, ASIL IS recorded on your student academic record, will be displayed on the parchment.
-If you have recently changed your name, or would like to make changes to what we have recorded on your student file, you must officially notify the Office of the Registrar by completing and submitting the Student Change of Information form 🗹 .

-- Parchments will be

-mailed to the student

-after the graduation date

-using the address

-appearing on the
+- Your name, as it is recorded on your student academic record, will be displayed on the parchment.
+If you have recently changed your name, or would like to make changes to what we have recorded on your student file, you must officially notify the Office of the Registrar by completing and submitting the Student Change of Information form [7]. - Parchments will be mailed to the student after the graduation date using the address appearing on the Application for Graduation.
+If a change of address has been submitted after applying, please contact the Office of the Registrar at gradapp@athabascau.ca to update the address on your application. - Students will be required to reapply to graduate if at any time they become inactive or are not in enough courses to

-Application for

-Graduation.
-If a change of

-address has been

-submitted after applying,

-please contact the Office

-of the Registrar at grad app@athabascau.ca to

-update the address on

-your application.

-- Students will be required to reapply to graduate if at any time they become inactive or are not in enough courses to complete the

-- requirements of the credential. - Students must arrange to settle all outstanding accounts with AU (monies owing, return of library materials, etc.).
+- complete the requirements of the credential. - Students must arrange to settle all outstanding accounts with AU (monies owing, return of library materials, etc.).